sholtomaud/phd/Literature Review/litrev.md

 In Australia, the National Harmonized Regulatory Framework [@scer_national_2013], together with a number of subsequent reports address the issues of what all the elements are, and how all the elements might fit together [@dnrm_coal_2013, @dnrm_activity_2013, @dnrm_storing_2015, @beckers_groundwater_2013, @qwc_underground_2012].
 However experience shows that there are still some significant gaps in the system design.
 These are reviewed below in the context of risk governance to generate requirements specified in these publications with the aim of producing cost reductions for hydrogeological and environmental compliance.

+# Aim

+The aim of this review is to establish technical requirements of a Risk Governance System (RGS), and evaluate technologies and engineering methods that might be viable solutions to meet these  requirements.

 # Method

-The approach used here is to review the received literature with the aim to establish the technical requirements of a Risk Governance System (RGS), and evaluate some technologies which present viable solutions to meet these  requirements.
-As a result of this method each section will be summarized with a table documenting level 1-3 requirements derived from the literature.
+The approach used here is generate requirements in sections relevant to different perspectives on risk.
+Each section will be summarized with a table documenting level 1-3 requirements derived from the literature.
 Level 1 requirements are top-level feature requirements.
 An example might be, "user interface must accept user inputs".
 Level 3 requirements are at the schema level defining which schema a field or column might occur in.
 Level 4 & 5 requirements decompose into the attributes and properties of a field (date, string, etc).
 Levels 4 & 5 are not deemed necessary for the purposes of a literature review.
 The term 'ability to store and track' is used in the requirements to mean a) that there needs to be a column or field in the database which will be able to store a value, b) that the value may change with time and the database needs to accommodate such.

+# Brief Histories

-# Brief History
+## Brief History of Risk

-In environmental policy, Ferguson et al [@ferguson_risk_1998, p.7] argue that the use of risk is relatively recent.
-The aim of it's introduction was to avoid conflation of political and management goals with environmental objectives by providing an objective and scientific method .
+Aven and Renn [@aven_risk_2010, pp.50-54] make a distinction between traditional and newer, social systems concepts of risk governance.
+Traditional concepts are associated with risk assessment, management and communication, whilst socio-cultural considerations.
+The historical lineage of these two different perspectives might be seen as intertwined and overlapping throughout the history of human intellectual concerns, crossing, religion, science and philosophy.

 Citing Grier, Covello and Mumpower claim that the concept of quantitative risk assessment first entered intellectual thought in the 4th century AD through Amobius's theological consideration of the risks posed to one's soul after death [@covello_risk_1985].
+However if the Ancient Greek-to-English translations are accurate^[Perhaps translation error is a type of risk], risk associated with combat and epidemic were already mentioned by Thucydides and Hippocrates [@bracken_first_2003], with the evidence of epidemic mentioned in an Ancient Babylon cuneiform tablet dating back to 1400 BCE  [@hallo_bible_1990, p.431].
+Thucydides, for example, said,

+    "concerning the Persian War ... when we were performing those deeds the risk was taken for a common benefit" [Thucydides in @smith_thucydides:_1962, BOOK I. lxxiii.
+1-4].

+Indeed the humanitarian discourse^[broadly considered as running from Ancient philosophy and theology, through sociology and equity politics] of social justice praxis might also be seen as fundamentally concerned with the risks that capital and technology pose to the sustainable self-generation of individual, societal and environmental systems [@habermas_philosophical_1987, p.371, @renn_risk_2008, @castanos_ortwin_2009].

-Covello and Mumpower say the 18th century saw a flourishing of probability risk analysis with a modern prototype developed by LaPlace in application to smallpox vaccination and morbidity probabilities, however before this there was almost no history of quantitative probability theory.
+Covello and Mumpower argue that prior to 18th century there was almost no history of quantitative probability theory, at which point there was a flourishing of probability risk analysis (PRA) with a modern prototype developed by LaPlace in application to smallpox vaccination and morbidity probabilities [@covello_risk_1985].

-In subsurface hydrology, Tartakovsky claims that probabilistic risk analysis (PRA), such as Fault Tree Analysis (FTA), had not been used until 2007 [@tartakovsky_assessment_2013, p.248].
+In this context, the application of PRA to environmental policy is relatively recent [@ferguson_risk_1998, p.7], and in subsurface hydrology, Tartakovsky argues that PRA had not been used until 2007 [@tartakovsky_assessment_2013, p.248].
+The aim of introducing PRA to environmental policy was to avoid conflation of political and management goals with environmental objectives by providing an objective and scientific method^[a similar conflation has been observed in the humanities @castanos_ortwin_2009].

 However, for all stakeholders, the notion of risk is not limited to quantitative methods.
-As Slovic [-@slovic_perception_1987] noted there is also concept of perceived "riskiness" which can mean more to a stakeholder than a unidimensional measure of expected fatalities or failures.
-Riskiness, it might be said, is in the eye of the stakeholder, and as such open to many subjective factors which may, or may not be related to the best effort to quantize risk.
+As Slovic [-@slovic_perception_1987] noted, recently there has also been recognition of the concepts of social risk, and perceived "riskiness" which can mean more to a stakeholder than a unidimensional measure of expected fatalities or failures.

+Hence notwithstanding the best scientific and historical efforts to quantize risk, "riskiness", it might therefore be said, is in the eye of the stakeholder, and as such open to many subjective factors.

+## Brief History of Systems Engineering

+Schlager [@schlager_systems_1956], locates the origin of the term "systems engineering" with the Bell Telephone Laboratories.
+It arose from the need to engineer and manage systems of significant complexity, where it was observed that satisfactory components did not necessarily combine to produce a satisfactory system [@schlager_systems_1956, p.64].
+The intent was to provide formal methods of truly engineering system synthesis and optimization using probability and statistics, rather than system development through educated guesswork [@schlager_systems_1956].

+It has been applied and formalised in the engineering of space and military systems [@nasa_nasa_2007, @kossiakoff_systems_2002, @lightsey_systems_2001, @clark_system_2009, @rook_controlling_1986, @mooz_4.4.3_2001, @estefan_survey_2007], with cornerstone concepts such as the "V-Model" [@mooz_visualizing_1997], and specialist software packages like Vitech's CORE(TM) has been constructed to facilitate the engineering process [@vitech_core_2015].

 # Governance and Risk

+The Australian Government Risk Assessment and Management (AGRAM) handbook [@australian_government_risk_2008] was created with the aim to apply the  AS/NZS 4360:2004 Risk Management Standard^[AS/NZS 4360:2004 has since been superseded by @standards_australia_as/nzs_2009] to the context of mining.
+Whilst Leitch's subsequent critique [@leitch_iso_2010] questioned the effectiveness of following the standard itself^[Leitch's critique was of the improved AS/NZS ISO 31000, and argued that the standard was unclear, lead to illogical decisions, was impossible to comply with, and was not mathematically based], the AGRAM handbook follows the generally accepted definition of risk  ($\mathit{\bar{R}}$), as a combination of Consequence ($\mathit{C}$) and the Probability of some event X ($\mathit{P}(\mathit{X})$) [@australian_government_risk_2008, p.4, @ferguson_risk_1998, @qwc_underground_2012, p.Apx-92], expressed through the formula:

+$$ \begin{aligned}
+     \mathit{ \bar{R} } = \mathit{P}(\mathit{X}) \bullet \mathit{C} \\
+   \end{aligned}
+$$ {#eq:risk}

+The AGRAM handbook also notes that risk management is a complex mix of multiple views, values, perceptions and qualitative or quantitative approaches, and in this way begins to anticipates Aven and Renn's [@aven_risk_2010] newer concepts which include cumulative risk governance and stakeholder engagement.

+"... in the modern information age, it is critical to realise that if cumulative risks are not well acknowledged and managed this can significantly impact on a company or sector’s social licence to operate" [@australian_government_risk_2008, p.9]

-The need for CSG to operate in an unconventional context has brought renewed focus on issues relating to risk governance.
-Underlying the concept of risk governance is the recognition that, in it's totality, risk management and assessment is not limited to any one entity.
-Rather, risk operates in the context of plural values and distributed authority, requiring the collaboration of, and co-ordination between, a range of different stakeholders [@renn_global_2008, @irgc_introduction_2012].
+So whilst the AGRAM handbook aimed to apply AS/NZS 4360:2004, there have been several academic, government and technical documents covering these newer considerations, giving a tacit recognition that, risk management and assessment is not limited to any one entity or standard.
+Rather, risk governance operates in the context of plural values with distributed authority, requiring co-ordination between a range of different stakeholders with binding collective decision-making and functional self-regulation [@renn_global_2008, @renn_risk_2008, @castanos_ortwin_2009, @irgc_introduction_2012].

+### Risk in Unconventional Energy

+The need for UE to operate in an unconventional resource context has brought focus on the newer concepts of risk governance mentioned above. .
 Control of hydraulic fracturing is an example.
 It occurs across multiple jurisdictions, where tenements don't necessarily align with natural hyrdo-environmental boundaries [@campin_environmental_2015, table 11].

 ## Types of Risk